bcc-code/bmm-web/README.md

 # bmm-web

-This repository will be used for a new website for https://bmm.brunstad.org using VueJS.
+This repository will be used for a new website for https://bmm.brunstad.org using [Nuxt 3](https://nuxt.com/docs/getting-started/introduction).
 In a later stage we want to use the same code to create a desktop app.

 This repository uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.